Prepare a hull for the win!

 Sailboat hull preparation

-The keel/ballast connection is traditionally subject to delamination of the plaster.
-This is normal: the filler is often thick and the stresses are high.
-Each crack results in a small water ingress.
-The cast iron rusts and bursts the keel joint.
+The keel/ballast connection is traditionally subject to plaster delamination.
+This is to be expected: the filler is often thick and the stresses high.
+Each crack results in a small ingress of water.
+The cast iron rusts... and bursts the keel joint.
 The damaged area is sanded with an orbital sander.

 Préparation de carène de voilier